takanory/slides/20200905pycontw/PITCHME.md

   * PyCon JP gives back to PSF

 Note:
-* This year, we launched new event "Python Charity Talks in Japan"
 * The event is online donation event
 * The goal of the event is donate to PSF because PSF is due to the financial impact of the cancellation of PyCon US
 * PyCon JP has received money support from PSF in the past.